 Electronic Monitoring

-Electronic monitoring is a form of house arrest or home confinement program where you are required to remain in your home.
-Electronic monitoring is enforced by wearing an ankle bracelet that communicates with a home monitoring unit that sends a 24-hour signal to the monitoring agency.
+Electronic monitoring is a form of house arrest or home confinement program in which you must remain in your home.
+It is enforced by wearing an ankle bracelet that communicates with a home monitoring unit that sends a 24-hour signal to the monitoring agency.

-They will report tampering or unusual activity – which normally includes travel outside authorized location and curfew violations.
-However, this service if not free of charge.
+They will report tampering or unusual activity – which normally includes travel outside authorized locations and curfew violations.
+However, this service is not free of charge.
 You will be responsible for paying the cost of using an electronic monitoring instrument.

-In some cases, after judge grants electronic monitoring, you might be allowed to go to work or school, attend counseling or alcohol/drug addiction classes, perform community service, go to doctor, deal with family obligations, and any other activity ordered by the court
+In some cases, after the judge grants electronic monitoring, you might be allowed to go to work or school, attend counseling or alcohol/drug addiction classes, perform community service, go to the doctor, deal with family obligations, and any other activity ordered by the court.

-Most home confinement programs will include random drug test and home visits.
-If you violate the terms of electronic monitoring, the monitoring agency will notify your probation officer and you will probably be arrested.
-Next, the judge can revoke your home arrest and send you to a jail for the remainder of your sentence.
+Most home confinement programs will include random drug tests and home visits.
+If you violate the terms of electronic monitoring, the monitoring agency will notify your probation officer, and you will probably be arrested.
+Next, the judge can revoke your home arrest and send you to jail for the remainder of your sentence.

 Deferred Entry of Judgment – California Penal Code 1000

-If you successfully complete the drug program and were not charged with any new crimes for 18 months – you will return to court – withdraw guilty plea – and the judge will dismiss your case.
+If you complete the drug program and are not charged with any new crimes for 18 months – you will return to court – withdraw your guilty plea – and the judge will dismiss your case.
 It should be noted that Penal Code 1000 probation is not available if you take your case to trial, and it's only available at the pretrial stage of your case.

 California Proposition 36